dqromney/markups/projects/training/amazon/aws/aws.md

       information you enter will be added to STG APN statistics.
 You will be asked for a password prior to creating your account.
     - Familiarize yourself with the information provided regarding the APN, especially note the training envolved to be accredited and certified.
+You want to find [APN Partner Training](https://www.aws.training/PartnerTraining) to explore the Training options.
+    - Enroll in Digital Training by selecting the "Find Training" button.
     - The course I am currently taking is the "AWS Technical Profession", it has about 6-7 modules with a test at the end of the course.